So what’s ACF all about then?

-- Sounds great!
-Who can play in these ACF tournaments?
+Sounds great!
+Who can play in ACF tournaments?

-“Mixed” or “masters” teams (that is, teams containing players not all from one school, or players who have graduated) may be allowed to play at official ACF tournaments, but only with the permission of the head editor in very limited circumstances and only as exhibition teams.
+“Mixed” teams (or “Masters” teams or “Chimera” teams), i.e. teams containing players not all from one school, or players who have graduated are not allowed to play.
+The head editor of the tournament may make an exception; however, these dispensations are made very limited circumstances.
 ACF reserves the right to disallow any team from playing at one of its tournaments.

 We are always on the lookout for new editors.
 If you are interested in joining ACF, contact any one of the current ACF editors.
 You should be ready to show samples of your question-writing and/or editing work.